 🗑️ What "Delete" Really Means in File Explorer

-When you delete a file using the Delete key or right-click → Delete, Windows doesn’t immediately wipe it from existence.
-Instead, it removes the file’s reference and moves it to a holding area—the Recycle Bin.
+When you delete a file using the Delete key or right-click → Delete, Windows doesn’t immediately wipe it from the physical sectors of your hard drive.
+Instead, it removes the file’s "pointer" (its entry in the File Table) and moves the file to a hidden system folder called the Recycle Bin.

 ⚡ Difference Between Delete and Shift + Delete